The following Employment Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 There are a variety of working relationships between workers and clients.
 The most common relationship we address in this module is that of employee and employer; however, there are also a variety of indirect and third party relationships where the work is not carried out by an employee of the ‘client’ ― the end user of the services.
 There is a wide range of working relationships and these can be complex in terms of PAYE treatment (references in this topic to PAYE include income tax, NIC and other payroll costs, such as the apprenticeship levy, as relevant).
 The most well-known example of a third party relationship is that of a worker with their own personal service company (PSC).
 They are the sole director and shareholder of that PSC and the PSC has a contract to provide services to the client.
 The worker therefore has no direct contractual relationship with the client.

 Where there is a person, organisation or business in the supply chain between the worker and the client, this is known as an intermediary.
 A PSC is an intermediary.
 Other common intermediaries include employment agencies and umbrella companies.

 This diagram shows how an intermediary fits into the supply chain (highlighted with a red circle).
 This shows the contractual, payment and working relationships where there is a worker with a PSC providing services to a client:

 In general, the PAYE treatment will only be affected where a person is providing their personal service.
 This means that the worker may be a named person or may be the only employee of a company.
 Where a company provides services and agrees the provision of services without it relating to a particular individual, this is likely to be out of scope.
 This means that a plumber working through their own PSC will always need to consider how PAYE applies to their work.
-However, a plumbing company employing 50 people, who may send any of these plumbers to a customer, will
+However, a plumbing company employing 50 people, who may send any of

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.